learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

-Again, and if only for practice, take the time to read that component line by
+Take the time to read that component line by line.
+Here is the HTML that this
-line.

-...and the HTML when React actually adds this component to the DOM:
+would create when added to the DOM:

 ```HTML
 <div>Naturally, I agree with this article.</div>